artszew/PowerBI-assignments/README.md

 [EN]

-# PowerBi reports
-### Created using Power Query, DAX, custom visualizations, navigation, the ability to filter data on multiple columns, and also to protect measures from "blanks".
+# PowerBi reports created using Power Query, DAX, custom visualizations, navigation, the ability to filter data on multiple columns, and also to protect measures from "blanks".

 ### Each folder also contains a report preview thanks to screenshots included in the README files.